theiagen/tbp-parser/docs/outputs/coverage.md

 !!! info "Which report gets generated?"
     If any `BedRecord`s share the same locus tag, both the **locus** and **target** coverage reports will be generated.
 Otherwise, only the **locus** coverage report will be generated.

-!!! info "QC applies locus-level coverage"
+!!! tip "QC uses locus-level coverage"
-    Note: All coverage-based QC determinations use the **locus-level** breadth of coverage.
-Ex) If katG1 has poor coverage but katG2 has sufficient coverage, the aggregated coverage may still pass or fail specific thresholds depending on the overall ratio.
+    All coverage-based QC determinations use the **locus-level** breadth of coverage.

+    For example, if primer 1 for katG has poor coverage but primer 2 for katG has sufficient coverage, QC checks use the **overall** ratio of the aggregated coverage, not the individual primer regions.

 ---

-### Simple case: one target region in BED file
+### Example 1: _one target region in BED file_

+When a BED file contains a single `BedRecord` (one **gene name** for one **locus tag**),

 ```
 BED file:
 Chrom    1        500    Rv0005       gyrB
 ```

-Only the locus coverage report is produced:
+only the locus coverage report is produced:

 ```
 locus_coverage_report.csv: